-- Submit to the Board of Directors any proposals regarding the selection, appointment, reelection and substitution of the external auditor, including the terms of his contract, without prejudice to the faculties vested in the General Shareholders' Meeting and the Board with regard to the approval of such resolutions under Spanish law. - Be directly in charge of the remuneration and supervision of the work performed by the external auditor regarding the audit report preparation and issuance or any other similar reports relating to financial statements. - Regularly and directly collect from the external auditor information about the development, impact and execution of the audits, as well as the audit plan and results of its execution, and verify that top management takes their recommendations into account; - 4.
-Safeguard the external auditor's independence when performing his duties, and to do so: - Ensure that the Company communicates as a relevant event to the CNMV the change in auditor and attaches a statement of the possible existence of any disagreements with the outgoing auditor and, if applicable, its contents; - Establish the necessary relationships with the external auditor to receive information about any issues that may compromise his independence, and which the Audit Committee will examine, and any other issues regarding the development of the audit of accounts process, as well as any notifications required in the audit of accounts legislation and in the audit regulations. - Ensure that the Company and the auditor respect the rules in force on providing services different to audit services, the auditor's market concentration limits and, in general, any others rules established to guarantee the independence of the auditors and, to that end, annually receive from the external auditors a statement of their independence in relation to the entity, or any entities directly or indirectly related to it, as well as any information on any kind of ancillary services provided and the corresponding fees paid by these entities to the external auditor or the persons or entities related to it in accordance with the account audit legislation; - Issue, prior to issuing the audit of accounts report and on an annual basis, a written opinion on the independence of the auditor.
-This opinion must include an assessment of the ancillary services mentioned above (which shall be individually and jointly assessed) different from the legal audit, and in relation to the independence status or audit regulations; and - If the external auditor resigns, examine the circumstances that have caused said resignation.
+- (i) Submit to the Board of Directors any proposals regarding the selection, appointment, reelection and substitution of the auditor, being responsible for the selection process in conformity with the applicable regulations, including the terms of his contract, without prejudice to the faculties vested in the General Shareholders' Meeting and the Board with regard to the approval of such resolutions under Spanish law; - (ii) Be directly in charge of the remuneration and supervision of the work performed by the external auditor regarding the audit report preparation and issuance or any other similar reports relating to financial statements; - (iii) Regularly and directly collect from the external auditor information about the development, impact and execution of the audits, as well as the audit plan and results of its execution, and verify that top management takes their recommendations into account; - (iv) Safeguard the external auditor's independence when performing his duties, and to do so:

+- Ensure that the Company communicates as a relevant event to the CNMV the change in auditor and shall attach a statement of the possible existence of any disagreements with the outgoing auditor and, if applicable, its contents; - Establish the necessary relationships with the external auditor to receive information about any issues that may entail a threat to his independence, and which the Audit Committee will examine, and any other issues regarding the development of the audit of accounts process, and, when applicable, the authorization of the services different from those prohibited in the terms established in the applicable regulations as regards independence, as well as any notifications required in the audit of accounts legislation and in the audit regulations; - Ensure that the Company and the auditor respect the rules in force on providing services different to audit services, the auditor's market concentration limits and, in general, any others rules established to guarantee the independence of the auditors and, to that end, annually receive from the external auditors a statement of their independence in relation to the entity, or any entities directly or indirectly related to it, as well as the detailed and individualized information on any kind of ancillary services provided and the corresponding fees paid by these entities to the external auditor or the persons or entities related to it in accordance with the regulations applicable to the audit of accounts activity; - Issue, prior to issuing the audit of accounts report and on an annual basis, a written opinion on whether the independence of the auditors or audit firms has been compromised.
+This opinion must include a reasoned assessment of each and every one of the ancillary services mentioned in the preceding paragraphs, which shall be individually and jointly assessed, different from the legal audit, and in relation to the independence status or regulations applicable to the audit of accounts activity; and - If the external auditor resigns, examine the circumstances that have caused said resignation.

 Additionally, article 42 of the Regulations of the Board furthermore establishes that the Board's relations with the Company's external auditors shall be channelled through the Audit Committee.
-The Board of Directors shall furthermore refrain from proposing to the Meeting the contracting of any auditing firms in which the fees intended to be paid to it for all items are over ten per cent (10%) of its total income during the last financial year.
-This article also provides that the Board of Directors shall publicly inform, every year, of the overall fees that the Company has paid to the auditing firm for services other than auditing.
+Likewise, the Board of Directors shall not submit to the General Shareholders' Meeting a proposal to hire auditing firms whose fees exceed ten per cent (10%) of its total income during the last financial year.
+This article also sets out that the Board of Directors shall publicly inform, every year, of the overall fees that the Company has paid the auditing firm for services other than auditing.